Sorghum midge (Stenodiplosis sorghicola) in sorghum

 || Threshold levels vary with resistance level of the hybrids and other factors such as commodity price and cost of insecticide.
 Thresholds can be calculated using the factor of 1.4 gm of grain destroyed for each egg-laying adult.
 On susceptible hybrids the level is usually about one adult per head.
 For specific costs of control, midge rating and crop price refer to the online midge threshold calculator at the beatsheet

 - Sorghum midge control may require insecticide applications during flowering:

 - in late planted crops which flower when midge pressure is high or

 - in crops where flowering is staggered and heads are susceptible to midge over a period of weeks.

 - Insecticides registered for the control of midge will severely disrupt natural enemies.
 Refer to the impact of pesticides on beneficials table

 - Midge control can, in some seasons be combined with NPV for helicoverpa or when controlling Rutherglen bug.
 Do not delay midge control to try and combine treatments as the window for effective midge control is small.

 - After treating midge also monitor for potential outbreaks of other pests.

-- Application of synthetic pyrethroids will incidentally expose helicoverpa, and contribute to selecting for pyrethroid resistant individuals in the population.
+- Synthetic pyrethroids (SPs) also kill beneficial insects that otherwise contribute to the control of other pests (e.g. helicoverpa and aphids).
+Application of SPs will also incidentally expose helicoverpa, and contribute to selecting for pyrethroid-resistant individuals in the population.

 - Consider pupae busting the crop if helicoverpa larvae were present after mid March to reduce carry-over of an insecticide‐resistant population.